 Pervasive Inequality in the Health Care System Sustains Discrimination and Poor Health Outcomes

 Our lawyers and policy analysts stand up for the civil rights of the millions of people who struggle to access affordable, quality health care.
 The National Health Law Program integrates civil rights into all of our substantive work—advocacy, litigation, and research—and all of our program areas.
 We work to ensure that people of color, people with disabilities, those with limited English proficiency, women, and LGBTQ people can achieve their fullest health potential.
-We are guided by the belief that each generation should be healthier than the last.
+As stated in our Equity Stance, NHeLP works towards a society where everyone can achieve an optimal state of well-being and where everyone has a fundamental right to their highest attainable standard of health.

 Over our 50-year history, our civil rights work includes: